 MUKILTEO, Wash. – When a local hospital system in Washington state put a call out to the community, challenging them to sew 100 million masks, they couldn’t have predicted a local manufacturer would swoop in and start mass producing quality face masks and face shields.

-“Now our clinicians who put these [face masks] on say it’s a better product than we had even been using before,” said Jennifer Bayersdorfer, senior VP & chief quality officer at Providence St. Joseph Health.
+“Now our clinicians who put these on say it’s a better product than we had even been using before,” said Jennifer Bayersdorfer, senior VP & chief quality officer at Providence St. Joseph Health.

 It was only last Sunday, Bayersdorfer said, when the health group’s head of infection prevention sounded an alarm.